GLOBAL SUZUKI

 • Currently promoting the establishment of a collection network for used lithium-ion batteries in accordance with the laws, regulations, and conditions of each country

-• Developed technology for reuse of small lithium-ion batteries collected from ELVs for use in solar streetlights and installed a total of eight solar streetlights on the premises of its head office and in customer parking lots
+• Developed technology for reuse of small lithium-ion batteries collected from ELVs for use in solar streetlights, and installed four streetlights at the Suzuki Technical Center (Kasai City, Shizuoka Prefecture)

 Waste reduction